-Data and information of high quality will support every significant transportation policy decision, thus advancing the quality of life and economic well being of all Americans.
+Data and information of high quality will inform transportation policy decisions at all levels thus advancing the quality of life and economic well being of all Americans.

 Who are our customers?

 What does this look like over our time horizon through 2008 and beyond?

 - BTS will become the leading source of multimodal transportation data for the federal, state, and local governments; metropolitan planning organizations; transportation-related associations; the private sector (including the freight community); and the public.
 BTS will also be the primary source of aviation and multimodal freight data.